mbjelonic/mbjelonic.github.io/about.md

 <dl>
  <dt>Oct 2020</dt>
- <dd>Media coverage <a href='https://interestingengineering.com/meet-anymal-energy-efficient-roller-walking-robot'>"Meet ANYmal: Energy-Efficient Roller-Walking Robot"</a> at Interesting Engineering</dd>
+ <dd>Media coverage of our new RA-L publication at <a href='https://interestingengineering.com/meet-anymal-energy-efficient-roller-walking-robot'>Interesting Engineering</a>, <a href='https://interestingengineering.com/meet-anymal-energy-efficient-roller-walking-robot'>Reuters UK Science & Tech</a>, <a href='https://www.cnbeta.com/articles/science/1041223.htm'>cnBeta</a>, <a href='https://newatlas.com/robotics/anymal-quadruped-robot-wheels'>NEW ATLAS</a> </dd>
  <dt>July 2020</dt>
  <dd>Workshop on <a href='https://www.youtube.com/embed/videoseries?list=PLY45TGWcpM7yGP08j8kYnJZ2ItJtskOh0'>"Real-world Deployment of Legged Robots"</a> at ICRA 2020, Paris, France</dd>
  <dt>May 2020</dt>